-Open bites are among the most feared malocclusions by Orthodontists.
-The difficulties in controlling the vertical plane, added to the risk of relapse that these patients have, makes the treatment of this malocclusion a real challenge.
+Open bites are traditionally one of the most feared malocclusions by orthodontists.
+The difficulty in controlling the vertical plane, coupled with the risk of relapse that these patients present, makes the treatment of this malocclusion a real challenge.

-Many patients with open bite malocclusion present a certain number of characteristics that are common to all of them:
+Many patients with OPEN BITE have a number of common features or characteristics in all of them:

 - Inverted smile curve

-These features may lead us to consider a comprehensive treatment to improve the patient's facial aesthetics.
-This, in turn, generates doubts about the necessity of orthognatic surgery in order to achieve the proposed objectives.
+These features may lead us to consider a integral treatment with which to improve the patient's facial aesthetics.
+This, in turn, raises doubts as to whether or not the patient needs to undergo surgery in order to achieve the proposed objectives.

 This is where miniplates come into play.
-With these devices we can achieve similar results to orthognatic surgery without the need to undergo such an invasive procedure.
+With these devices we can achieve results similar to surgery without the need to subject the patient to such an invasive procedure.

 The mini-plates provide us with a greater anchorage and stability than individual micro-screws, which in turn allows us to apply more force to achieve intrusion of the posterior sectors.
 This posterior intrusion will cause an anterrotation of the mandible which will ultimately help us to close the bite.